 An often overlooked aspect of store design, the acoustics in your establishment will play a vital role in how the music is reproduced.
 This is a topic worthy of more than a few paragraphs but let’s look at the basics.

-Ideally you would want to include cloth materials like couches, curtains, wood and fibreglass in your store design to help absorb or limit those bass frequencies.
+Ideally, you would want to include cloth materials like couches, curtains, wood and fiberglass in your store design to help absorb or limit those bass frequencies.
 Alternatively, you may want to stay with a less Bass-y playlist and program from genres that use less of the bass spectrum.

 Unfortunately, moving speakers around does not solve the problem.
-The only solution is to insure that the room is absorbent of bass frequencies.
+The only solution is to ensure that the room is absorbent of bass frequencies.

 6. Speaker placement